carpentries-incubator/shell-extras/_episodes/06-job-control.md

 ~~~
 {: .output}

-Basically then, at the time you ran the `ps` command, you then had
+At the time you ran the `ps` command, you had
 two active processes, your  (`bash`) shell and the  (`ps`) command
 you had invoked in it.